Amenability and Acyclicity in Bounded Cohomology Theory: Introduction and Statement of Results

 is an isometric isomorphism. \item[(2)] For all Banach $\Gamma$-modules $V$, the induced inflation map

 is an isomorphism. \item[(3)] $H$ is finite. \end{enumerate} \end{introthm}

-We note that the corresponding statement for topological spaces (analogously to Theorem \ref{main:thm:intro:amenable}) cannot be true in general (see Remark~\ref{rem:finite:groups:spaces}).
+We do not know a corresponding statement to Theorem B for topological spaces that would be analogous to Theorem \ref{main:thm:intro:amenable}, because the argument for passing from groups to topological spaces cannot be applied in the same way (see Remark~\ref{rem:finite:groups:spaces}).

 Once we have these characterizations, a natural question is to understand what happens if we only consider the weaker condition that the bounded cohomology of the homotopy fiber $F$ (resp. $H$) with coefficients in $\R$ vanishes in positive degrees.
 (For any group $\Gamma$, $\R$ is regarded as an $\R[\Gamma]$-module with the trivial $\Gamma$-action.)
-Since there are many non-amenable groups with trivial bounded cohomology with $\R$-coefficients (e.g. the group of compactly supported homeomorphisms of $\mathbb{R}^n$~\cite{Matsu-Mor} and the mitotic groups \cite{Loeh:dim}), we know that this class of maps (or homomorphisms) is strictly larger than the class of amenable maps (or homomorphisms).
-Additionally, in connection with the definition of acyclic map in classical homotopy theory (see, for example, \cite{HH-acyclic, Raptis-acyclic}), it seems natural to consider the corresponding class of maps for bounded cohomology: a map $f \colon X \to Y$ of based path-connected spaces is \emph{boundedly $n$-acyclic} if the induced restriction map
+Since there are many non-amenable groups with trivial bounded cohomology with $\R$-coefficients (e.g., the group of compactly supported homeomorphisms of $\mathbb{R}^n$~\cite{Matsu-Mor} and the mitotic groups \cite{Loeh:dim}), this class of maps (or homomorphisms) is strictly larger than the class of amenable maps (or homomorphisms).
+Additionally, in connection with the definition and properties of acyclic maps in classical homotopy theory (see, for example, \cite{HH-acyclic, Raptis-acyclic}), it seems natural to identify the corresponding class of maps for bounded cohomology.
+We say that a map $f \colon X \to Y$ of based path-connected spaces is \emph{boundedly $n$-acyclic} if the induced restriction map

 is an isomorphism for $i \leq n$ and injective for $i = n + 1$, for every dual normed $\mathbb{R}[\pi_1(Y)]$-module $V$ of the form $\ell^{\infty}(S, \R)$ where $S$ is a $\pi_1(Y)$-set.
 A Banach $\Gamma$-module of this form will be called \emph{$\R$-generated}.
+The key property of these modules is that every group with trivial bounded cohomology with $\R$-coefficients also has trivial bounded cohomology with respect to every $\R$-generated Banach $\Gamma$-module (Proposition~\ref{prop:trivial_mod}).
 Moreover, we say that a topological space $X$ is boundedly $n$-acyclic if the map $X \to *$ is boundedly $n$-acyclic; equivalently, this means that $X$ is path-connected and $H^i_b(X; \R) = 0$ for $1 \leq i \leq n$ (see Proposition \ref{prop:trivial_mod}).
 In analogy with the characterizations of acyclic maps for singular cohomology, we obtain the following characterizations for the class of boundedly $n$-acyclic maps.